Happenin'

 Did the app interest users?
 Were there any features they liked/disliked?

 In general, users were able to complete the tasks with little to no issues.
-I did, however, have some navigational and layout changes to implement to create a less confusing, more streamlined experience.
+We did, however, have some navigational and layout changes to implement to create a less confusing, more streamlined experience.

 Swipe View > Map View